-Section 3 - Maximum-Benefit Monitoring Program: Data Collected in 2015: Section 3 describes the data collected in 2015 as part of the monitoring program.
+Section 3 - Data Collected in 2016: Section 3 describes the data collected in 2016 as part of the maximum benefit monitoring program.

 Section 4 - The Influence of Rising Groundwater on the Santa Ana River: Section 4 characterizes the influence of rising groundwater on the flow and quality of the Santa Ana River between the Riverside Narrows and Prado Dam.